-a. describe general features of animals, and list characteristics that distinguish them from organisms in the other five kingdoms

-- b. list the basic life processes that all animals must perform - c. name the major phyla, and list distinguishing features of each - d. describe adaptations of representatives of selected phyla to their environments - e. discuss trends in the evolution of animals, including levels of tissue organization, symmetry, and system development - f. describe the ecological and economic significance of selected animals - g. describe how selected representatives of major phyla perform the basic life processes - h. demonstrate safe dissection techniques - i. demonstrate effective field observation techniques of selected animals - j. distinguish between invertebrates and vertebrates and describe the vertebrate classes
+- a. describe general features of animals, and list characteristics that distinguish them from organisms in the other five kingdoms - b. list the basic life processes that all animals must perform - c. name the major phyla, and list distinguishing features of each - d. describe adaptations of representatives of selected phyla to their environments - e. discuss trends in the evolution of animals, including levels of tissue organization, symmetry, and system development - f. describe how selected representatives of major phyla perform the basic life processes - g. demonstrate safe dissection techniques - h. distinguish between invertebrates and vertebrates and describe the vertebrate classes